Media-Smart/vedastr/README.md

   The flexible and extensible design make it easy to implement a customized scene text recognition project by combining different modules like building Lego.

-- Surpport of current classic frameworks\
+- Support of current classic frameworks\
   \
   The toolbox supports several popular scene text recognition framework, e.g., CRNN, TPS-ResNet-BiLSTM-Attention, DAN, etc.